 Urgent care centers are much like doctor’s offices with the exception that they offer extended hours.
 Additionally, these types of facilities are typically staffed with nurses or doctors who may not be trained in emergency care treatment.
-Our freestanding emergency center, on the other hand, is staffed with board-certified emergency room doctors who can handle any type of emergency including emergencies that are life-threatening.
+Our freestanding emergency center, on the other hand, is staffed with board-certified emergency room doctors who can handle any type of emergency including ones that are life-threatening.

-13. How does a patient know if SignatureCare Emergency Center accepts my insurance?
+13. How does I know if SignatureCare Emergency Center accepts my insurance?

 14. How does SignatureCare Emergency Center handle patients without insurance?